Classification of radar targets using machine learning and deep learning

 println("Accuracy trained model:", accuracy_score_Snet, "%")

-As can be seen above, the accuracy of the model is 100%.
+As you can see above, the accuracy of the model is 100%.
 This makes it clear that the model perfectly separates the two classes from each other.
-Let's look at a concrete example of what the model predicts
+Let's look at a specific example of what the model predicts.

-Let's build the error matrix using the function plot_confusion_matrix
+Let's construct the error matrix using the function plot_confusion_matrix

 preds_for_CM = map(x -> x[1], all_predsSnet);